MicrosoftDocs/Hololens/hololens/hololens1-basic-usage.md

 Now it's time to put gestures to the test!

-You'll find your installed apps in the [Start menu](holographic-home.md) and there are more apps for HoloLens (first gen) in the Microsoft Store.
+You'll find your installed apps in the [Start menu](holographic-home.md) and there are more apps for HoloLens (1st gen) in the Microsoft Store.

 Open the **Start** menu and select an app!